 This is all obvious and implies a long-term planning regime with strict discipline on the part of the author, and the publisher must also do the right thing, investing in the right way.

 In the traditional model of old the theory was that the cream rose to the surface.
-Even back then there was an understanding that some of the cream doesn’t rise, but the powers to be felt the system was good enough to accept collateral damage.
+Even back then there was an understanding that some of the creams do not rise, but the powers to be felt the system was good enough to accept collateral damage.
 Today cream still rises, but a lot more junk does as well.
 But cream is still cream.
 Readers crave it.
 They can’t get enough.
-But it doesn’t happen by magic – it requires a massive amount of effort to achieve and whether it is the traditional or self-publishing mode that one wants to follow (or a hybrid), a high degree of devotion, discipline and time, is still required.
+But it doesn’t happen by magic – it requires a massive amount of effort to achieve and whether it is the traditional or self-publishing mode that one wants to follow (or a hybrid), a high degree of devotion, discipline, and time, is still required.